Ingredion (NYSE:INGR) Updates FY 2022 Earnings Guidance

 Ingredion (NYSE:INGR – Get Rating) updated its FY 2022 earnings guidance on Tuesday.
-The company provided earnings per share guidance of $6.90-$7.45 for the period, compared to the consensus earnings per share estimate of $7.14.
+The company provided EPS guidance of $6.90-$7.45 for the period, compared to the consensus EPS estimate of $7.14.
 The company issued revenue guidance of -.

 Wall Street Analysts Forecast Growth